Kidney Cancer Diagnosis & Treatment in Topeka and Emporia, KS

 Kidney cancer is also known as renal cancer.
 The cancerous cells tend to begin in the tiny tubes of the kidney, which is diagnosed as renal cell carcinoma, hence the name “renal cancer”.
 Luckily, in most cases, kidney cancer is found before it is able to spread.

 Kidney cancer is actually the 6th most common cancer in men, though women are of course also susceptible to this condition.
 It is estimated that only 4% of all cancer cases are diagnosed to be kidney cancer, however, this particular type of cancer tends to affect a specific demographic, so understanding the risk factors and how they apply to you is very important.
-Dr. Brad Rupp is a board-certified urologist with extensive experience diagnosing and treating patients throughout the Topeka area for kidney cancer.
-Call (785) 354-7877 to schedule an appointment at our office today!
+Dr. Brad Rupp is a board-certified urologist with over 28 years of experience diagnosing and treating patients throughout the Topeka area for kidney cancer.
+Call (785) 354-7877 to schedule an appointment at our urology office in Topeka, Leavenworth, or Emporia today!

 8 Risk Factors of Kidney Cancer